medic/cht-docs/content/en/core/overview/translations.md

   - Create a new `messages-XX.properties` file in the [`api/resources/translations`](https://github.com/medic/cht-core/tree/master/api/resources/translations) folder, replacing XX with the 2 or 3 letter language code.
   - Add the language to the [`LOCAL_NAME_MAP` in api](https://github.com/medic/cht-core/blob/master/api/src/translations.js#L8).
 Use the language code for the key, and the local name followed by the English name for the language in brackets, eg: "fr: 'Français (French)'".
   - Import the moment language pack in the [main.ts file](https://github.com/medic/cht-core/blob/3.11.x/webapp/src/ts/main.ts#L23).
 If moment doesn't provide the required language pack you may need to contribute it upstream to the moment library.
-- *In POEditor*
-  - In the [CHT Core project](https://poeditor.com/projects/view?id=33025), add the language
-  - Add translations for a new language in the POEditor app
-  - Export file from POEditor to GitHub, as described below

 ## Adding new keys
 In order to trace the addition of new terms and also updates to existing translations, the default translation file (messages-en.properties) must be updated directly.
-Our GitHub repo provides with a [command line tool (CLI)](https://github.com/medic/cht-core/tree/master/scripts/poe) to import updates into the POEditor app.
-If you don't have an API token, please contact a Medic developer.
-Please do not disclose this API token to anyone else.

 ### Translating static text